Skip to main content

 HOW DONATIONS ARE PUT TO WORK

-The Foundation directly funds the development of Science Centre’s permanent exhibitions and school programs using 90% of the funds it raises each year.
-Le Science Centre features five permanent exhibitions:
+The Foundation directly funds the development of Science Centre’s interactive exhibitions and school programs using 90% of the funds it raises each year.
+Le Science Centre features five exhibitions:

 • Mini Mondo offers children aged 0 to 7 a fascinating and interactive custom-sized space to explore.
 The exhibition is designed to teach children about protecting the environment and to learn all about the physical world.